ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ## 3. Configure `buildspec.yml` file

-When you configuring the AWS CI/CD pipeline, you need to have a repository and instructions to execute when you need to build and store the artifacts.
+When you are configuring the AWS CI/CD pipeline, you need to have a repository and instructions to execute when you need to build and store the artifacts.
 In `buildspec.yaml` you can configure all the build instructions that you need to execute.

 ```yaml
 version: 0.1